marco262/my_wiki/data/onednd/class/fighter.md

 You can push yourself beyond your normal limits for a moment.
 On your turn, you can take one additional action, except the Magic action.

-Once you use this feature, you must finish a Short Rest or Long Rest before you can use it again.
+Once you use this feature, you must finish a Short Rest or [[glossary:Long Rest]] before you can use it again.
 Starting at level 17, you can use it twice before a rest but only once on a turn.

 ### Level 2: Tactical Mind